-Nurses from the Department of Specialty Nursing, Singapore General Hospital, a member of the SingHealth group, share the right way of mixing short-acting (clear) and intermediate-acting (cloudy) insulin for injection.
+Nurses from the Department of Specialty Nursing at Singapore General Hospital (SGH) share the right way of mixing short-acting (clear) and intermediate-acting (cloudy) insulin for injection.

 How to mix short-acting (clear) insulin and intermediate-acting (cloudy) insulin

 Step 1: Roll and clean

 Wash and dry your hands.
 Roll the cloudy (intermediate-acting) bottle of insulin between your palms 10 times gently.
 Do not shake vigorously.
 Clean the top of vial with an alcohol swab.